molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 ### Rules for faking dependencies

 Unit tests isolates a piece of code to scrutinize all its details.
 Creating and injecting fake dependencies is essential for unit tests.
-This technique is double-edged – it is powerful and dangerous at the same time.
-We need to set up rules to apply the technique safely.
+This technique is double-edged – powerful and dangerous at the same itme.

+Since we will create many fakes throughout this guide, we need to set up rules to apply the technique safely.

+#### Equivalence of fake and original

 A fake implementation must have the same shape the original.
 If the dependency is a function, the fake must have the same signature, meaning the same parameters and the same return value.
 If the dependency is an object, the fake must have the same public API, meaning the same methods and properties.

 The fake does not need to be complete, but sufficient enough to act as a replacement.
+The fake needs to be equivalent to the original, not fully equal.

 Like a fake building on a movie set, the outer shape needs to be indistinguishable from an original.
 But behind the authentic facade, there is only a wooden scaffold.

 The biggest danger of creating a fake is that it does not properly mimic the original.
 Even if the fake resembles the original at the time of writing the code, it might easily get of sync later when the original is changed.

 When the original dependency changes its public API, dependent code needs to be adapted.
-Also, the fake needs to be aligned to the changed API.
-Otherwise the corresponding unit test produces a false positive.
-When a fake is outdated, the unit test is a dreamworld where everything works and all tests are green.
-In reality, the code under test is broken.
+Also, the fake needs to be aligned.
+When the fake is outdated, the unit test becomes a fantasy world where everything magically works.
+In reality, the code under test is broken and the test result is a false positive.

-How can we ensure that the fake is up to date with the original?
+How can we ensure that the fake is up-to-date with the original?
+How can we ensure the equivalence of original and fake in the long run and prevent any possible divergence?

 We can use TypeScript to enforce that the fake has a matching type.
+The fake needs to be strictly typed.
+The fake’s type needs to be derived from the original’s type, forming a subset.

-If the code involved is properly typed, TypeScript reminds us to update the implementation and the fake – the code simply does not compile if we forget to.
-We will see how to declare matching types in the upcoming examples.
+Then, TypeScript assures the equivalence.
+The compiler reminds us to update the implementation and the fake.
+The TypeScript code simply does not compile if we forget that.
+We will learn how to declare matching types in the several upcoming examples.

+#### Effective faking

+The original dependency code has side effects that need to be suppressed during testing.
+The fake needs to *effectively* prevent the original code from being executed.
+Strange errors may happen if a mix of fake and original code is executed.

+In some faking approaches, the fake inherits from the original.
+Only those properties and methods are overwritten that are currently used by the code under test.

+This is dangerous since we may forget to overwrite methods.
+When the code under test changes, the test may accidentally call original methods of the dependency.

+This guide will present thorough faking techniques that do not allow a slip.
+They imitate the original code while shielding the original from calls.

 ### Faking function dependencies with Jasmine spies